Rishabh404/Titanic/README.md

 likely to survive the sinking and which were not.

 1. XgBoost:
    This machine learning method was able to achieve almost 83% accuracy on the predicted values.
+The missing values were handled automatically by this model.

 2. Random Forest:
    This machine learning model performed the best out of the two implemented, achieving almost 90% accuracy.
 The missing values before the